TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 {:#create-source-post-selection}

 The sources that are shown for each post is dynamically selected when each participant starts the study.
-This can be set in a number of different ways based on the needs of your study (see [here](/StudyConfiguration#selection)).
+This can be set in a number of different ways based upon the needs of your study
+(see [here](/StudyConfiguration#selection)).
 However, if you don't wish to dive into the details, the "Credibility" mode is a good default pick.
 It selects true or false posts to pair with a source based on the credibility score of that source.
 If the source has a high credibility, it will be shown with more true posts, and if the source has a low credibility, it will be shown with more false posts.
-The likelihood of this pairing can be altered under the **Credibility Settings** on the **Source and Post Selection** sheet.
+The likelihood of this pairing can be altered under the **Credibility Settings** section on the **Source and Post Selection** sheet.
 Additionally, if you want more control, then you can also define the pairings of sources and posts manually, by selecting the "Pre-Defined" mode and adding the pairings in the **Pre-Defined Source/Post Pairs** sheet.
 Additional detail on the available source/post selection modes can be found [here](/Simulation).

-### 2.7.
+### 2.6.
 Update your Study's Introduction and Debriefing Pages
 {:#create-pages}

 The Misinformation Game supports showing several pages of information